gravity-ui/expresskit/docs/VALIDATOR.md

 ### Enhanced Response (`ContractResponse`)

-The `res` object in your handler is enhanced with the following methods (as `RouteContract.response` is mandatory and defines schemas for status codes):
+The `res` object in your handler is enhanced with the following methods:

 - **`res.sendTyped(statusCode, data)`**:

   - Sends a JSON response with the given `statusCode`.
-  - The `data` argument is **type-checked** at compile time against the schema associated with `statusCode` in `RouteContract.response.content`.
-This helps catch type mismatches during coding.
+  - The `data` argument is **type-checked** at compile time against the schema associated with `statusCode`.
-  - It **does not perform runtime validation** or data transformation (like stripping extra fields not defined in the schema).
-You are responsible for ensuring the data structure is correct if you bypass `res.sendValidated()`.
+  - It **does not perform runtime validation** or data transformation.
-  - Useful if you are certain about the data's structure for a specific status code and want to skip the overhead of runtime validation/serialization.
+  - Useful if you are certain about the data's structure and want to skip validation overhead.

 - **`res.sendValidated(statusCode, data)`**:
   - Sends a JSON response with the given `statusCode`.
-  - **Performs runtime validation** of `data` against the schema associated with `statusCode` in `RouteContract.response.content`.
+  - **Performs runtime validation** of `data` against the schema associated with `statusCode`.
-  - **Transforms data** according to that Zod schema.
-This includes stripping properties not defined in the schema, applying default values, or executing Zod `transform` functions if present.
+  - **Transforms data** according to that Zod schema (stripping extra fields, applying defaults, etc.).
-  - Throws a `ResponseValidationError` if validation fails, preventing invalid data from being sent.
+  - Throws a `ResponseValidationError` if validation fails.
-  - Sends the validated and potentially transformed data as a JSON response.
-  - Use this method to ensure strict adherence to the API contract and data integrity for each status code.
+  - Use this method to ensure strict adherence to the API contract.

-Since `RouteContract.response` is mandatory, these methods are always available on the `res` object, typed according to the schemas provided for each status code.

 ### Error Handling